PareshRadadiya/Mutual-Buddies/readme.md

 ## Changelog ##

+### 1.7 ###
+* Tweak - Changed text domain from "bmf" to "mutual-buddies"
+* Tweak - Allow the templates directory to be modified via plugins or themes

 ### 1.6 ###
 * Fix - Link in the members list won't work in case of js error or slow net connectivity